Characterization and recognition of proper tagged probe interval graphs: Preliminaries

 A graph $G = (V, E)$ is an \textit{interval graph} if one can map each vertex into an interval on the real line so that any two vertices are adjacent if and only if their corresponding intervals intersect.
 Such a mapping of vertices into an interval on the real line is called an \textit{interval representation of $G$}.
-The study of interval graphs was motivated by the study of the famous molecular biologist Benzer \cite{B} in 1959.
-Since then interval graphs has been widely used in molecular biology and genetics, particularly for DNA sequencing.
-Different variations of interval graphs have been used to model different scenarios arising in the area of DNA sequencing.
-Literature on the applications of different variations of interval graphs can be found in \cite{Br,GT,MM}.

-In an attempt to aid a problem called \textit{cosmid contig mapping}, a particular component of the physical mapping of DNA, in 1998 Sheng, Wang and Zhang \cite{LP} defined a new class of graphs called \textit{tagged probe interval graphs} (briefly, TPIG) which is a generalization of interval graphs.
-Since then one of the main open problems in this area has been ``Given a graph $G$, recognizing whether $G$ is a \textit{tagged probe interval graphs}."
+A graph $G = (V,E)$ is a \textit{probe interval graph} (in short, PIG) if the vertex set $V$ can be partitioned into two disjoint sets probe vertices $P$ and nonprobe vertices $N$ and one can map each vertex into an interval on the real line (vertex $x\in V$ mapped to $I_x$) such that there is an edge between two vertices $x$ and $y$ if and only if at least one of them is in $P$ and their corresponding intervals $I_x$ and $I_y$ intersect.
+When the interval representation is proper (i.e., no interval is properly contained in another interval) the graph is called a {\em probe proper interval graph} (briefly, PPIG).
+Clearly PPIG is a subclass of PIG.

-\begin{defn} A graph $G = (V,E)$ is a \textit{tagged probe interval graph} if the vertex set $V$ can be partitioned into two disjoint sets $P$ (called ``probe vertices") and $N$ (called ``nonprobe vertices") and one can map each vertex into an interval on the real line (vertex $x\in V$ mapped to $I_x = [\ell_x, r_x]$) such that all the following conditions hold: \begin{enumerate} \item $N$ is an independent set in $G$, i.e., there is no edge between nonprobe vertices. \item If $x, y \in P$ then there is an edge between $x$ and $y$ if and only if $I_x \cap I_y \neq \emptyset$, or in other words the mapping is an interval representation of the subgraph of $G$ induced by $P$. \item If $x\in P$ and $y\in N$ then there is an edge between $x$ and $y$ if and only if the interval corresponding to the nonprobe vertex contains at least one end point of the interval corresponding to the probe vertex, i.e., either $\ell_x \in I_y$ or $r_x \in I_y$. \end{enumerate}
+\begin{defn} \cite{LP} A graph $G = (V,E)$ is a \textit{tagged probe interval graph} if the vertex set $V$ can be partitioned into two disjoint sets $P$ (called ``probe vertices") and $N$ (called ``nonprobe vertices") and one can map each vertex into an interval on the real line (vertex $x\in V$ mapped to $I_x = [\ell_x, r_x]$) such that all the following conditions hold: \begin{enumerate} \item $N$ is an independent set in $G$, i.e., there is no edge between nonprobe vertices. \item If $x, y \in P$, then there is an edge between $x$ and $y$ if and only if $I_x \cap I_y \neq \emptyset$, or in other words the mapping is an interval representation of the subgraph of $G$ induced by $P$. \item If $x\in P$ and $y\in N$, then there is an edge between $x$ and $y$ if and only if the interval corresponding to the nonprobe vertex contains at least one endpoint of the interval corresponding to the probe vertex, i.e., either $\ell_x \in I_y$ or $r_x \in I_y$. \end{enumerate}

 We call the collection $\Set{I_x}{x\in V}$ a {\em TPIG representation} of $G$.
 If the partition of the vertex set $V$ into probe and nonprobe vertices is given, then we denote the graph as $G = (P,N,E)$. \end{defn}